NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-01-77.md

 His feet moved rapidly as he moved about the ten-meter wide arena in a bizarre manner.

 He Yiming’s metal type technique seemed quite strong since he'd understood the true essence of this technique.
-However, regardless of how strong of an attack he could produce, it would be useless if it couldn’t land a hit.
+However, regardless of how strong of an attack he could bring out, it would be useless if he couldn’t land a hit.

 He Yiming was not anxious.
 He withdrew his palm- Internal Energy contained but also being constantly employed.